 Tool (III): Infant Breastfeeding Assessment Tool (IBFAT): The IBFAT, as postulated by Matthews (1988) and subsequently adapted by the researcher, serves as a tool for evaluating and measuring an infant's preparedness for breastfeeding, encompassing vital aspects such as rooting, fixing, and sucking activity.
 Comprising four distinct components, each of which plays a significant role in assessing infant breastfeeding behavior, this instrument assigns numerical values of 0, 1, 2, or 3 to the chosen responses, thereby yielding a total score ranging from 0 to 12.
 It was ranked as follows:

+- Successful bracetics dia a 7

-Successful breastfeeding 7-12
+- Successful breastfeeding 7-12

-Successful breastfeeding 7-12 Unsuccessful breastfeeding 0 - 6 duration of breastfeeding in minutes.
-Tool (IV): the Edinburgh Postnatal Depression
+Unsuccessful breastfeeding 0 6

-The researchers added two questions: initiation and
+The researchers added two questions: initiation and duration of breastfeeding in minutes.